colemickens/platform2-sommelier/sepolicy/docs/010-0000-chromeos-boot.md

 the bootloader.
 This section will not discuss the stage before initially loading the policy.

+Please note: *SELinux is only enabled on ARC-enabled boards, or amd64-generic based boards.*

 1. init loads the selinux policy based on configs in /etc/selinuc/config, and mounts the selinuxfs to /sys/fs/selinux. init will be assigned with initial contexts (kernel).